zegabr/kokusen/README.md

 This plugin is licensed under MIT license.

+# Disclaimer
-PS: I made this as a joke for ([Black Flash](https://jujutsu-kaisen.fandom.com/wiki/Black_Flash)) only to learn how to create nvim plugins.
+- This is not a really usefull plugin.
+I made this as a joke for ([Black Flash](https://jujutsu-kaisen.fandom.com/wiki/Black_Flash)) only to learn how to create nvim plugins.
+- Using the first mapping (with upper case K) will delete some code on the current vim buffer